-If Feel instructs the ChipWit to feel directly ahead one space (floor tile) for a specific Thing.
+The If Feel chip instructs your ChipWit to feel directly ahead (one space or floor tile) for a specific Thing.
+It creates a decision point in your program based on whether the Thing is detected or not.

 Specifications #